ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 Before I went to Royal Ascot I had not even heard of fascinators and had no clue what it is.

 Apparently, a fascinator is a decorative head piece attached to a band or clip.
-A smaller version of hat if you wish.
+A smaller version of a hat if you wish.

 I would have prefered wearing a hat but decided against dragging one around on my vacation.
 So I ended up buying a fascinator in London the day before my visit at Royal Ascot.